• USD

 Description

-There are two disconnected stretches of the continent in which aardwolves can be found in the southern and eastern parts of Africa.
+Aardwolf occur in two disjunct populations in eastern and southern Africa.
 Their distribution in Southern Africa includes the whole of South Africa and Botswana, along with most parts of Zimbabwe and Namibia and a few streaks of the south of Mozambique bordering South Africa.
 They are, however, not found in the harsher reaches of the Namib Desert in Namibia.

 Name